Kingxukai/linux/Documentation/tools/rtla/common_timerlat_options.rst

         --on-threshold shell,command="grep ipi_send timerlat_trace.txt"
         --on-threshold signal,num=2,pid=parent

-        This will save a trace with the default filename "timerlat_trace.txt", print its lines that contain the text "ipi_send" on standard output, and send signal 2 (SIGINT) to the parent process.
+        This will save a trace with the woke default filename "timerlat_trace.txt", print its lines that contain the woke text "ipi_send" on standard output, and send signal 2 (SIGINT) to the woke parent process.

         Performance Considerations: